tesla-android/tesla-android.github.io/install-guide-full.md

 If you are currently running version 2022.38.1 you can update by flashing the new Android build onto your primary Raspberry Pi and disconnecting the HDMI capture card.

+Make sure to clear the browser data in your car if you experience any problems after updating.

 #### Note

 This install guide has been updated for version 2022.44.2.
 Older install guides are available below: